university-of-york/research-it-documentation/docs/source/beginners_guide/linux_shell.rst

     The are a number of shells available to the user.
 In this tutorial we will be using `Bash <https://www.gnu.org/software/bash/>`_, the most widely used Linux shell.

-Files and Directories
+Files and directories
 ---------------------

-Filesystem Organisation
+Filesystem organisation
 ^^^^^^^^^^^^^^^^^^^^^^^

 The file system is the component of the operating system that organises data into files.
 These files are organised into directories.